 Most people usually have an idea of what they want to blog about before anything else.
 There’s so much you can blog about.
 Fashion, beauty, travel is one of the most common niches.
 I love these because there’s no limit to what you can write about.

-Choosing a niche is very important in attracting the target audience.
+Choosing a niche is very important in pursuing your target audience.
 A lack of content focus will generate a divided audience.
 You may have difficulty knowing what your readers really like to read, some posts may really do well and others won’t because not everyone is reading each one you put out.

 5. Creating content